From Inspiration To Inklination

-Every writer is a manipulator.
-Of written language, that is.
+Every writer is a manipulator of language.
 I take letters and words and sentences and mash them together, break them apart, add, jumble, erase and rearrange them.
 And then I do it all over again.
 I do it to convey an idea, generate a conversation, be informative, provide context, make someone laugh, make someone think.
 Tell a story.

 Profile, hard news, enterprise, health, A&E, education and human interest are some of the story categories I have crafted articles for.
 Every day is a learning experience: I fully enjoy taking a subject or topic that I have little or no knowledge about and researching it, interviewing sources and finding different angles to generate my own understanding and translate the ideas, themes or news of the story to readers.
 I welcome the challenge and relish in creating the words to provide perspective for another.